Tick-Tock: Christopher Nolan on the rhythm of ‘Dunkirk’

 And in “Dunkirk,” time flies.

-For excerpts on the Nolan interview, click here .
+For a complete transcript of Nolan’s interview, click here .

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP